Ryanswa28h/gokgok.nvim/README.md

 ### Requirements

-Install the following before using Botakvim:
+Install the following before using gokgok.nvim:

 **1. Git**